Survival rates for gastrointestinal stromal tumors

 The rates below are based on the stage of the cancer when the person was first diagnosed.
 When looking at survival rates, it’s important to understand that the stage of a cancer does not change over time, even if the cancer progresses.
 A cancer that comes back or spreads is still referred to by the stage it was given when it was first found and diagnosed, but more information is added to explain the current extent of the cancer.
 (And of course, the treatment plan is adjusted based on the change in cancer status.)

-Based on people treated between 1992 and 2000, the overall relative 5-year survival rate of people diagnosed with a malignant GIST was estimated to be about 45%.
+Based on people diagnosed between 2003 and 2009 the overall relative 5-year survival rate of people diagnosed with a malignant GIST was estimated to be about 76%.

-- If it had grown into nearby tissue when it was first diagnosed, the 5-year relative survival was around 30%.
+- If it had grown into nearby tissue (or spread to nearby lymph nodes) when it was first diagnosed, the 5-year relative survival was around 74%.